 While you can integrate third-party apps with Cortana (as you can with all the assistants), my guess is that the process for doing so is long-winded at best.
 In general, Cortana seems like a way to Bing things aloud and then receive answers on your laptop, rather than a full-fledged virtual assistant for business.

 Alexa worked well when answering basic questions, especially those that pertained to purchasing items on Amazon and setting reminders.
 However, when I worked my way down the list and got to more complicated questions, which required context or close attention to detail, Alexa faltered.
 I attempted multiple times to get Alexa to help me purchase airline tickets, but the assistant consistently referred me to Fandango to buy movie tickets.
-Follow-up questions were rarely answered at all, and when they were, it was often with a polite but unhelpful "Sorry, I don't know that."
+It rarely answered follow-up questions at all, and when it did, it was often with a polite but unhelpful “Sorry, I don’t know that.”

 Alexa seems to rely on very specific terminology for commands.
-For example, when I asked Alexa to read me the news, it did, but I couldn't get it to stop.
-I tried every possible direct command I could think of to get Alexa to stop reading the news, including "stop" and "turn volume off," but the only phrase that worked (which I had to look up online) was "stop flash briefing," which isn't exactly intuitive.
-It was easy to set up reminders with Alexa, but when the reminder time would come, Alexa would just blare an alarm, with no indication of what the alarm was for, and the alarm had to be turned off manually.
+For example, when I asked it to read me the news, it did, but I couldn’t get it to stop.
+I tried every possible direct command I could think of to get it to stop reading the news, including “stop” and “turn volume off,” but the only phrase that worked (which I had to look up online) was “stop flash briefing,” which isn’t exactly intuitive.
+It was easy to set up reminders with Alexa, but when the reminder time would come, Alexa would just blare an alarm, with no indication of what the alarm was for, and I had to turn off the alarm manually.

-Alexa is an OK tool for ordering on Amazon, and it may be good for smart house integration, but it's not the best AI for natural language use, and anyone adopting the Alexa should peruse user guides before setting it up and understand its limitations.
+Alexa is an OK tool for ordering on Amazon, and it may be good for smart house integration, but it’s not the best AI for natural language use.
+Anyone adopting the Alexa should peruse user guides before setting it up and understand its limitations.

 Google Assistant vs. Siri

-It's worthwhile to compare Google Assistant and Siri's ability to understand context and intuitive speech, because these two assistants are neck and neck when it comes to ease of use and intelligence.
+It’s worthwhile to compare Google Assistant’s and Siri’s ability to understand the context and intuitive speech because these two assistants are neck and neck in ease of use and intelligence.

-Google Assistant was also better than Siri when it came to travel information, but it still wasn't perfect on follow-through.
+Google Assistant was also better than Siri for travel information, but it still wasn’t perfect on follow-through.
 When I asked Siri for flights from New York to Paris, it just Googled my question and showed me the responses.
-When I asked Google Assistant for flights from New York to Paris, it asked me for dates and started pulling up available reservations; however, when I tried to go all the way and book the flights, it simply said, "No problem!" and then did nothing.
-One cool thing Google Assistant offered me, without prompting, was the ability to email me if prices changed on the flights I was interested in, which is a neat feature.
+When I asked Google Assistant for flights from New York to Paris, it asked me for dates and started pulling up available reservations; however, when I tried to go all the way and book the flights, it simply said, “No problem!” and then did nothing.
+One cool thing Google Assistant offered me, without prompting, was the ability to email me if prices changed on the flights I was interested in.

-When I asked each assistant to read me the news, Google Assistant immediately started playing a recent NPR podcast, while Siri Googled several news sources for me.
+When I asked the assistants to read me the news, Google Assistant immediately started playing a recent NPR podcast, while Siri Googled several news sources for me.
 I noticed throughout many different tasks that Siri rarely responded to me aloud, while Google Assistant nearly always did.
-While this is likely a matter of playing with a few settings, it's an interesting difference to note.
+While this is likely a matter of playing with a few settings, it’s an interesting difference to note.